Avnery/DevOps-Avner/docs/TROUBLE.md

 server.
 Not something too hard to understand and learn but defiantly something that requires learning.

 #Steps along the way:
-## PythonApp - Was pretty simple to build, didn't require anything special.
-Yet, due to lack of time, the app doesn't take care of possible
+## PythonApp:
-exceptions and failures and doesn't include any validations.
+Was pretty simple to build, didn't require anything special.
+Yet, due to lack of time, the app doesn't take care of possible exceptions and failures and doesn't include any validations.
 ## DynamoDB:
 Still need to improve in using nosql DB's.
 I have to admit that I wasn’t familiar with the DB and the service and general and had to watch some